Food Protection FAQ

 Q: Am I allowed to do my own plumbing in my retail food establishment?

 Answer: No. Only a licensed plumber may install plumbing in a food establishment as according to Section 5.201.11.

 Q: Can my organization sell baked goods at a fundraiser?

 Answer: Yes.
-Baked goods and the regulations concerning them can be found in the cottage food guideline (contact your local health unit for the guideline).
+Baked goods and the regulations concerning them can be found in the Arkansas Homemade Food Production Guideline.